Lambda Aurigae: Properties

 This is a G-type main sequence star with a stellar classification of G1 V. It is sometimes listed with a class of G1.5 IV-V Fe-1, which indicates the spectrum is showing some features of a more evolved subgiant star along with a noticeable underabundance of iron.
-In terms of composition it is similar to the Sun, while the mass and radius are slightly larger.
-It is 73% more luminous than the Sun and radiates this energy from its outer atmosphere at an effective temperature of 5890 K. At this heat, the star glows with the yellow hue of a G-type star.
+In terms of composition it is similar to the Sun.
+The star has 1.081 times the mass and 1.261 times the Sun's radius.
+It is 78% more luminous than the Sun and radiates this energy from its outer atmosphere at an effective temperature of 5936 K. At this heat, the star glows with the yellow hue of a G-type star.
 It has a low level of magnetic activity and is a candidate Maunder minimum analog.

 Lambda Aurigae has been examined for the presence of excess infrared emission that may indicate the presence of a circumstellar disk of dust, but no significant surplus has been observed.
 It is a possible member of the Epsilon Indi Moving Group of stars that share a common motion through space.
 The space velocity components of this star are [U, V, W] = [+76, –39, –6] km/s.